 BASW aims to bring together a coalition of support for the Test, Safe Access, Protect rights campaign and also adding our voice to partnership campaigns.
 Below are updates, milestones and key information related to our campaign:

-Key campaign updates
+Key campaign updates:

-Updates from the Senedd Cymru (Welsh parliament):
+Updates from the Senedd Cymru (Welsh parliament)

 - On 4 Nov BASW Cymru issued a briefing for Members of the Senedd (MS), which raised the issue of social workers needing to be regularly tested in order to ensure that they are able to safeguard and promote the rights of people in care homes.
 You can read the full briefing here.

-- Mark Isherwod MS asked for a urgent statement on Covid-19 restrictions on visits to care homes in Wales.
+- Mark Isherwod MS asked for an urgent statement on Covid-19 restrictions on visits to care homes in Wales.
 He urged that those visits that can be conducted safely should continue and that many steps could be put in place to stop people dying of loneliness.
-The Trefnydd (House Leader) recognised the difficult time for those who have loved ones in care homes, and said she will speak to the Deputy Minister for Social Services for an update on the situation.
+The Trefnydd (House Leader) recognised the difficult time for those who have loved ones in care homes and said she will speak to the Deputy Minister for Social Services for an update on the situation.